bbauska/W3Cx-4of5/README.md

 </details>

-<b>Explanations</b>: by setting the value and max attributes of
+<p><b>Explanations</b>: by setting the value and max attributes of
-the &lt;progress&gt; element with the current number of bytes downloaded by the browser and the total size of the file (<i>lines 10-11</i>), it will reflect the actual proportions of the file downloaded/still to come.
+the &lt;progress&gt; element with the current number of bytes downloaded by the browser and the total size of the file (<i>lines 10-11</i>), it will reflect the actual proportions of the file downloaded/still to come.</p>

-For example, with a file that is 10,000 bytes long, if the current number of bytes downloaded is 1000, then &lt;progress value=1000 max=10000&gt; will look like this:
+<p>For example, with a file that is 10,000 bytes long, if the current
+number of bytes downloaded is 1000, then &lt;progress value=1000
+max=10000&gt; will look like this:</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 166. progress value 1000, max 10000 (280) ~~~~~~~~~~~~~~~~~~~~~~~~~-->